francescosarno/francescosarno/README.md

 ### Hi there 👋

 I am Francesco Sarno.
-I work as a computer vision research engineer at the Computer Vision Lab, EPFL, supervised by Prof. Dr. Pascal Fua.
+I work as a computer vision and robotics research engineer at Swiss Innovation Park Biel/Bienne in the Swiss Battery Technology Center.

 <!--
 **francescosarno/francescosarno** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.